anthonymBD/libary-app/README.md

 ### to dues
 1. put into next JS
-2.Fix openlibary to search instead of hardcoding it in javascript
+2. Fix openlibary to search instead of hardcoding it in javascript
 3. Show all important data not just the cover
 4.  axio/fetch setup and testing API's
 5.  prettier for the javascript the code is a bit messy